arrenree/KDB/README.md

 <hr>

 <a name="casting_problemset"></a>
-## 🔴 Casting & Enumeration Problem Set
+## 🔴 3.
+Data Types & Casting & Enumeration Problem Set
 [Top](#top)

 **🔵 1.
 What is the syntax to add to a list**